Zduńska Wola: World War II

-During the German invasion of Poland, which started World War II, Germany invaded the town in 6 September 1939, and then the Einsatzgruppe III entered the town to commit various crimes against the populace.
+During the German invasion of Poland, which started World War II, Germany invaded the town on 6 September 1939, and then the Einsatzgruppe III entered the town to commit various crimes against the populace.
 The German occupiers incorporated the town directly into the newly formed Wartheland province of Nazi Germany, and changed the town's name to Freihaus to erase traces of Polish origin.

 In November 1939, the Germans carried out a public execution of six Polish hostages from nearby Sieradz, and in December 1939 they carried out the first expulsions of 420 Poles.
 During the Intelligenzaktion, the Germans arrested 169 members of the local Polish intelligentsia already in 1939, and further 187 in 1940–1941.
 Among the victims were local officials, activists, members of the Polish underground resistance movement and Catholic priests.
 In total several thousand Poles were deported to forced labour, expelled or arrested.
 As local Nazi German governor Arthur Greiser expressed during a meeting with the townspeople, Poles were supposed to be servants for the Germans.
 Germany operated a transit camp for German settlers, who were resettled in occupied Poland as part of the Lebensraum policy.
 Nevertheless, several Polish resistance organizations operated in the town and among their activities were secret trainings, intelligence, distribution of underground Polish press, sabotage actions and secret schooling.

 Nearly all members of the prominent and large Jewish population of Zduńska Wola of around 8,000 at the beginning of the war were murdered as part of the Holocaust On arrival of the German troops in September 1939, local ethnic Germans and Poles looted Jewish property.
 The Germans shot several Jews at that time and burned the synagogue.
 Over the next several months, the Jewish community was robbed, brutalized, and confined to a ghetto area.
 In 1940 and 1941, Jews from other locations were moved into the ghetto which population increased to around 11,000, crowded together and may without means of support.
 In August 1942, the Jewish population were gathered together.
-Several hundred were sent to the Łódź ghetto.
+Several hundred were sent to the Łódź Ghetto.
 Hundreds were shot in the Zduńska Wola cemetery.
 More than 6,000 and perhaps as many as 9,000 were sent to the Chełmno extermination camp where they were immediately gassed.

 About 60 of Zduńska Wola's Jewish population are thought to have survived the war.
 The German administrator who oversaw the final selection, Hans Biebow, was tried, convicted, and executed after the war for his crimes in Lodz and Zduńska Wola.
 In contrast, the head of the Jewish council in the town was lauded for his uprightness.
 Murdered by Biebow after the selection in August, he had refused to collaborate with the Germans or betray his fellow Jews.

 The town was freed by the Soviets in January 1945, and then restored to Poland, however with a Soviet-installed communist regime, which then stayed in power until the Fall of Communism in the 1980s.
-The town also suffered heavy destruction in the war, that was rebuilt with Soviet Union’s aide.
+The town also suffered heavy destruction in the war, that was rebuilt with Soviet Union's aide.